HITECHCRIME/HC_SG140_Satsu_MOTH_X_SATSU_EP/README.md

 entidad que me habla es humana                       entity speaking to me is human (a man?)

 SPANISH EXTRA (IF IT FITS)

-a la izquerda-aaaa (desa)                           on the left-yyyy rrollo una broma en la coma                         I developed a joke in a coma mala fama, corazon                                  bad reputation, sweetheart/heart
+CHANGE THE MELODY TO A MORE BOUNCY ONE a la izquerda-aaaa (desa)                           on the left-yyyy rrollo una broma en la coma                         I developed a joke in a coma mala fama, corazon                                  bad reputation, sweetheart/heart